 - Operationalize ethics.
 When a question presents a scenario about "fairness" or "transparency," don't analyze it philosophically.
 Identify the answer that provides a control, a metric, or a documented process.

 - Use the IAPP AI Glossary.
-Many technical distinctions — probabilistic vs. deterministic model outputs, model drift, and feedback loops — are tested at a depth that preparation materials sometimes underserve.
+Many technical distinctions — probabilistic vs. deterministic model outputs, model drift, feedback loops — are tested at a depth that preparation materials sometimes underserve.
 Know these definitions precisely.

 - Case studies require a governance officer's mindset.
 You are not being asked what is theoretically correct.
 You are being asked what an accountable, risk-aware AI governance professional would do given organizational constraints.